FinGonzAltLol/FNF-OSEngine-Plus-Fixes/README.md

 * Keoiki - Note Splash Animations
 * Smokey - Sprite Atlas Support
 * Nebula the Zorua - LUA JIT Fork and some Lua reworks & VCR Shader code

+## The Singular Person working on this
+  Gostar64 - New shit lmao
 _____________________________________

 # Features